yunsturann/web-dev-projects/README.md

 - I tried to practice typescript, hook-form + zod, useContext and reusable components.
 - To deal with the mobile responsiveness was so educative.
 - The design requires plenty of states to use them in another components.
 So that, state management was significant.
-- I was awared of the importance of redux.
+- I am aware of the importance of redux.
 I don't know it now.
 But it might be pretty handy/useful to manage many states.

+## 11-cookie session

+- To learn iron-session with typescript

+## 12-redux-nextjs

+- To learn how to use redux in the next.js project.